 How to Deal With Alcohol Relapse

-Sandra T. emailed me this morning and asked how you deal with relapse.
+Sandra T. emailed me this morning and asked about how to deal with alcohol relapse.
 She says she was doing great and loving the program and then 4 days in she had one drink and it led to several more.

 Actually, what Sandra is describing there I would not consider to be falling from the wagon, so to speak.

 The way my stop drinking program works is by flipping a switch in your head.
 It is an entirely binary process, it’s not a dial, it is a two-way switch.